-- 1. Looked after and previously looked after children - 2.
-Exceptional social/medical need - 3.
-Children of a member of staff - 4.
-Siblings for whom Reigate Priory School is their nearest school - 5. \Children attending Dovers Green or Holmesdale Community Infant schools for whom Reigate Priory School is their nearest school - 6.
-Other siblings - 7. \Other children attending Dovers Green or Holmesdale Community Infant schools - 8.
-Any other children e) Runnymede
+- 1. Looked after and previously looked after children

+- 2. Exceptional social/medical need

+- 3. Children of a member of staff

+- 4. Siblings

+- 5. \Children attending Dovers Green or Holmesdale Community Infant schools

+- 6. Any other children

-\ Criteria 5 and 7 will only apply to children who attend Dovers Green or Holmesdale Community infant schools in Year 2 and will not be applied once a child has left these schools
+\ Criteria 5 will only apply to children who attend Dovers Green or Holmesdale Community infant schools in Year 2 and will not be applied once a child has left these schools